 Enter your email below & we'll send it straight to your inbox.
 Plus you’ll get affordable and easy gluten-free recipes delivered each week!

-The recipe was adapted from almond flour chocolate cake recipe by replacing peanut butter for the oil and decreasing the amounts to serve one.
+The recipe was adapted from ganched covered almond flour chocolate cake by replacing peanut butter for the oil and decreasing the amounts to serve one.
 While oil may used interchangeably, I find peanut butter adds a hint more moisture while still keeping the crumb light and fluffy.

-• Sugar – The type of sweetener used will depend on your diet.
-For a sugar-free mug cake, use 1 tablespoon erythritol, stevia, or monk fruit.
-Use two tablespoons coconut sugar in place of granulated sugar as well.
+• Sugar – I use granulated white sugar, but it can be swapped out depending on what works for you.
+For a sugar-free, use 1 tablespoon erythritol, stevia, or monk fruit.
+Use two tablespoons coconut or date sugar in place of granulated sugar as well.

 • Peanut Butter – Use any preferred nut butter or nutella.
 Alternatively, omit the peanut butter and use 1 tablespoon oil or coconut oil in its place.
 If replacing peanut butter with oil, omit the milk from the recipe.